input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

 ```haskell
 import Data.Aeson (FromJSON (fromJSON))
 ```

+We grant an exception if only the method is needed, in which case it MUST be imported like any other function.

 Qualified imports SHOULD use the entire module name (that is, the last component of its hierarchical name) as the prefix.
 For example: